aneimalieny/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.googlefonts.com) - This helped me with getting the font off the internet.
+- [Google Fonts](https://www.googlefonts.com) - This helped me with getting the font off the internet.

 ## Author